 Source Plan Assessed?
-Additional Measure Assessment of likely impacts from additional measures summary (from Appendix II) Recommended Mitigation measures for detailed assessments at water body level (from Appendix I) Ire V AG6: Set aside of agricultural lands Negative: Leaving a proportion of farm land uncultivated or put to non-agricultural use for a period of time can lead to changes in habitat types and associated changes in biodiversity, flora and fauna, which could be both positive or negative depending on how the land is managed.
+Additional Measure Assessment of likely impacts from additional measures summary (from Appendix II) Recommended Mitigation measures for detailed assessments at water body level (from Appendix I) Ire \checkmark AG6: Set aside of agricultural lands Negative: Leaving a proportion of farm land uncultivated or put to non-agricultural use for a period of time can lead to changes in habitat types and associated changes in biodiversity, flora and fauna, which could be both positive or negative depending on how the land is managed.
 The main concern however with this measure is that set aside of agricultural lands are normally sprayed (pesticides) and this can lead to negative impacts on flora and fauna which are starting to re- colonise.
 It is recommended that this measure is qualified so that set aside of agricultural lands while beneficial, should not involve the spraying of such lands adjacent or within protected areas.
-Replace/Upgr ade NI ٦ AG7: Identification of regions where diffuse pollution problems are most severe No mitigation required development of sensible measures for reducing nutrient loss from them.
-No mitigation required ire/Ni \checkmark AG8: Increase participation in rural environmental protection schemes/other agri-environment schemes e.g. NPWS farm plans, particularly in priority catchments (Ire) and focus advice and regulatory action in areas where there is a lower uptake in agri- environment schemes (NI) Positive: Increased participation in agric-environmental protection schemes is likely to have positive benefits for the environment if guidance and advice are produced and disseminated in a consistent manner.
+Note: Change to the Draft POMs recommended: Set aside only to be implemented with appropriate guidance for agricultural lands within or adjacent to protected areas (spraying the key concern).
+Replace/Upgr ade NI \checkmark diff entification of regions where fuse pollution problems are most vere Positive: This is a very important measure for protected areas.
+For nutrient sensitive protected areas identification of critical source areas is needed and development of sensible measures for reducing nutrient loss from them.
+No mitigation required ire/Ni \checkmark env sch par (Ire reg the rease participation in rural vironmental protection nemes/other agri-environment nemes e.g. NPWS farm plans, rticularly in priority catchments e) and focus advice and gulatory action in areas where ere is a lower uptake in agri- vironment schemes (NI) Positive: Increased participation in agric-environmental protection schemes is likely to have positive benefits for the environment if guidance and advice are produced and disseminated in a consistent manner.
 By their voluntary nature however, it is difficult to achieve consistent application of these schemes, and therefore they have limitations.
 However, in general, they are positive.
-No mitigation required Ire V AG9: Upgrade farm management systems Positive: A positive measure which could lead to reduced pollution to waters and improved biodiversity.
+No mitigation required Ire V AG9: Up grade farm management systems Positive: A positive measure which could lead to reduced pollution to waters and improved biodiversity.
 Grants if made available however must be linked to the availability of appropriate spread lands/receptor sites and not represent an increased risk to water quality.
 AA required